-- Regularization programmes have been implemented in Italy for the care sector, with the Italian government reporting that in its 2009 and 2012 programmes, domestic workers represented 73 per cent of the applications.
-In 2020, a decree with urgent measures to support workers and the economy during the COVID-19 crisis provided for the formalization of national and migrant informal economy workers in the agriculture and domestic work sectors.
+workers and the economy during the COVID-19 crisis provided for the formalization of national and migrant informal economy workers in the agriculture and domestic work sectors.
 For migrant workers, who are over-represented in these two sectors, the decree foresees that those whose permit expired after the end of October 2019 can obtain an initial six-month renewal, which can be subsequently extended if they enter into a formal employment relationship.
-The same permit is granted to any migrant worker in these two economic sectors including those who have never had any - upon the request of employers who commit to enter into a formal employment relationship with these migrant workers (Article 103 of decree no. 34 of 19 May 2020). - ▶ In Thailand, the ILO provides technical assistance through the Ship to Shore programme that uses facial recognition to identify migrant workers in an irregular situation on fishing boats to register them (ILO 2014h - ▶ Members of the Gulf Cooperation Council (GCC) amnesty programmes offered migrant workers in irregular situations the option to regularize their status in the country (Migrant-Rights Organization 2019).
-For instance, in Bahrain, and the United Arab Emirates the opportunity to exit the country without a fee is offered; and the freedom to leave any country is an internationally recognized human right. - ▶ The Malaysian Government announced a 2019 amnesty programme for voluntary repatriation named "Back for Good", although the programme did not involve private sector vendors or agents as in previous programmes.
-Improvements in emerging recruitment practices should demonstrate efficient coordination on regularization with respect for rights in national treatment (ILO 2020h).
+The same permit is granted to any migrant worker in these two economic sectors including those who have never had any - upon the request of employers who commit to enter into a formal employment relationship with these migrant workers (Article 103 of decree no. 34 of 19 May 2020).

+- ▶ In Thailand, the ILO provides technical assistance through the Ship to Shore programme that uses facial recognition to identify migrant workers in an irregular situation on fishing boats to register them (ILO 2014d) - ▶ Members of the Gulf Cooperation Council (GCC) amnesty programmes offered migrant workers in irregular situations the option to regularize their status in the country (Migrant-Rights Organization 2019).
+For instance, in Bahrain, and the United Arab Emirates the opportunity to exit the country without a fee is offered.
+The freedom to leave any country is an internationally recognized human right. - ▶ The Malaysian Government announced a 2019 amnesty programme for voluntary repatriation named "Back for Good", although the programme did not involve private sector vendors or agents as in previous programmes.
+Improvements in emerging recruitment practices should demonstrate efficient coordination on regularization with respect for rights in national treatment (ILO 2020i).

 Diverse factors contribute to making regularization campaigns effective.
-In compliance with international human rights and labour standards, good practice includes equal treatment of those newly regularized migrant workers already in a regular situation, including the granting of social security benefits and access to education.
+In compliance with international human rights and labour standards, good practice includes equal treatment of those newly regularized migrant workers with those migrants already in a regular situation, including the granting of social security benefits and access to education.
 This is the case in Argentina for compulsory social security, and in Colombia for health and pension benefits.
 Applicants' experiences in seeking regularization are often complicated by long wait periods, uncertain results, and poor access to translated information, all of which increase vulnerability.
 Decisions should be taken as soon as possible to clarify any compliance problems with relevant laws and regulations (see ILO's Recommendation No. 151, para.
 8(1)).

-National services should reduce the long time periods associated with applying for social protection and make procedures generally more accessible.
+National services should aim to reduce the long time periods associated with applying for social protection and make procedures generally more accessible.
 This change would have an enabling effect for migrants in an irregular situation to come forward.
-Additionally, this should be accompanied by advance contact with consular missions which could facilitate any translation and information dissemination needs.
-Results in numbers of migrant workers coming forward were higher when embassies were briefed before an amnesty was declared, thus permitting embassies to increase staff capacity, translate procedures, order official documents, strategize reintegration programmes and coordinate with migrant organizations (Migrant-Rights Organization 2019).
-Regularization programmes that involved workers' and employers' organizations, whether targeted or mass programs could improve acceptance amongst the general public and be more rights-
+Additionally, advance contact with consular missions could facilitate any translation and information dissemination needs.
+Results in numbers of migrant workers coming forward were reportedly higher when embassies were briefed before an amnesty was declared, thus permitting embassies to increase staff capacity, translate procedures, order official documents, strategize reintegration programmes and coordinate with migrant organizations (Migrant Rights Organization 2019).
+Regularization programmes that involved workers' and employers' organizations, whether targeted or mass programs could improve acceptance amongst the general public and be more rights-based.